DeoDorqnt387/DeoDorqnt387/README.md

-A random person who knows Python, Golang and Rust.
+A random person who knows Python, Go and Rust.